itzRJ/Design-Patterns-Java/src/main/resources/umlsample/README.md

 ### UML Diagram

+For creating the UML diagram, we will follow these steps:
+1. Download plantuml jar from [PlantUML](http://plantuml.com/download).
+2. Create a text file with `.puml` extension and add the PlantUML code.
+3. Use the command `java -jar plantuml.jar -tpng <filename>.puml` to generate the UML diagram in PNG format.

 We will use PlantUML to create the UML diagram.
 Below is the PlantUML code for a sample scenario from a tuition academy:

 ```plantuml